Human rights in Sierra Leone: Disabled people

 The problems of disabled persons are not a government priority in Sierra Leone.
 In its report for 2010, the U.S. State Department pointed out that there was no law prohibiting discrimination against disabled persons, no law protecting their rights, no law requiring that buildings be made wheelchair-accessible, and no government program for disabled people.

 In its 2011 report, the Human Rights Commission of Sierra Leone noted approvingly the passage in that year of the Persons with Disabilities Act 2011, which "would address the human rights concerns of Persons With Disability", but added "that this Act has not been popularized and not much has been done to implement it, particularly the establishment of the National Commission for Persons with Disability".

 There is one primitive psychiatric facility in Sierra Leone.

 Rights of refugees and asylum seekers

-The Refugeees Protection Act provides for assistance to refugees, and the country has helped Liberian refugees and has cooperated with the UN High Commission for Refugees (UNHCR), although individuals who may not have technically qualified as refugees have been denied assistance.
+The Refugees Protection Act provides for assistance to refugees, and the country has helped Liberian refugees and has cooperated with the UN High Commission for Refugees (UNHCR), although individuals who may not have technically qualified as refugees have been denied assistance.
 Refugees have access to employment, social services, and the justice system.